24 Works on Paper

 heather ahtone, Senior Curator at the First Americans Museum in Oklahoma City, OK

 The exhibition travels to a total of ten locations in all six regions of Oklahoma over the course of 18 months.
-OVAC produces a catalog including all selected works as well as Classroom curriculum guides that accompany the exhibition.
+OVAC produces a catalog including all selected works as well as Classroom curriculum guides and videos that accompany the exhibition.